jzaq16/test/README.md

 # test
-This is just a learning repository; it is private
+This is just a repository; it is private

 Here is a change